Welcome to the Philadelphia Campaign Finance Data Explorer

 Hover your cursor over the numbers in the Top Contributors list to see short descriptions of contributors which were collaboratively researched by Philly Power Research volunteers.
 The colors of the numbers correspond to the sector colors shown in the center panel.

-If you want to reset the dashboard to its original settings (which show all City Council members and candidates’ fundraising for the 2018 year alone), you can click on the “reset” button, which is the third button from the left in the bottom right corner of the dashboard.
+If you want to reset the dashboard to its original settings (which show all at-large City Council candidates’ fundraising for 1/1/18 to 4/5/19), you can click on the “reset” button, which is the third button from the left in the bottom right corner of the dashboard.

 For more details watch the how-to video!

-Our dataset currently covers all contributions (monetary and in-kind) over $50 to every 2019 candidate for Mayor, City Council, City Commissioner, Sheriff, and Register of Wills who has submitted at least one campaign finance report as of the end of 2018.
-Contributions to the two incumbent council members who are stepping down are also included.
+Our dataset currently covers all contributions (monetary and in-kind) over $50 to every 2019 candidate for Mayor, City Council, City Commissioner, Sheriff, and Register of Wills who has submitted at least one campaign finance report as of 4/15/19.